Powdery Mildew on Rex Begonia

 Causes

-Fungal infection thriving in the exact humid, still-air setup Rex Begonia is usually given
+Fungal spores germinating in the exact humid, still-air setup Rex Begonia is usually given

-Powdery mildew fungi (several genera, commonly Erysiphales on ornamental plants) germinate readily wherever humidity is high and air movement is minimal — which describes the enclosed terrariums, cabinets, and humidity tents many growers build specifically to keep Rex Begonia's thin, fuzzy leaves from crisping.
-The fungus produces a visible white, powdery coating made up of spores and fungal structures on the leaf surface, and that same hairy leaf texture gives the spores more surface area to anchor to than a smooth leaf would.
+Powdery mildew fungi, most commonly from the Erysiphales group on ornamental plants, germinate readily wherever humidity is high and air movement is minimal — which describes the enclosed terrariums, cabinets, and humidity tents many growers build specifically to keep this plant's thin, fuzzy leaves from crisping.
+The fungus produces a visible white, powdery coating made up of spores and fungal threads on the leaf surface, and the same hairy texture that gives Rex Begonia foliage its soft look also gives mildew spores more surface area to anchor to than a smooth leaf would.

-Overhead watering or misting that leaves water sitting on the leaf surface, especially if temperatures drop overnight, creates ideal germination conditions for mildew spores, which need surface moisture to establish an infection even though the disease then spreads even after the leaf dries.
+Overhead watering or misting that leaves droplets sitting on the leaf surface, especially if temperatures drop overnight, creates ideal germination conditions for mildew spores, which need brief surface moisture to establish an infection even though the disease then continues spreading after the leaf itself has dried.
+This is a narrower moisture requirement than Botrytis needs, which is part of why the two diseases look so different once established.

-Placing multiple humidity-loving plants close together to raise ambient humidity, a common Rex Begonia care practice, can also reduce airflow between individual plants enough to favor mildew development if not paired with some form of air circulation, such as a small fan.
+Placing multiple humidity-loving plants close together to raise local humidity is a common Rex Begonia care practice, but it can also reduce airflow between individual plants enough to favor mildew development if not paired with some form of air movement, such as a small fan running on low.

 How to Fix It